Money Advice

 How to Invest for the Future

-I recommend using a passive investment strategy.
+I recommend using a passive investment strategy for stocks / bonds.
 Many people think a more active management will result in better return.
 Some people do a ton of research in the attempt to pick the very best stock.
 Other people outsource this work to a financial advisor they trust or a well respected mutual fund that is actively managed.
 I would recommend not doing these things.
 First, active management results in fees which eat into any gains you might have made and can result in taxable events.
 More important, while many people can beat the general market over the short term, the book A Random Walk Down Wall Street documents there are only two big named investors who have beat the general market over the long term: Warren Buffet and Peter Lynch.
 Since this book was written I believe there are some exclusive hedge funds which have also managed this feat.
 You are much more likely to win a large lottery than you are to beat the market over the long term.
 It’s very possible to beat the market for a modest period of time, but in the end, the market will do better than whatever strategy that you choose.
 That’s because no one can successfully time the market.
 People have a tendency to believe that they are able to choose when to buy and sell to maximize profits.
 No one can predict the future and so you only think (incorrectly) that you know the best time to take an action.

 One of the simplest passive investment strategies is called the three fund portfolio.
 Originally developed by John Bogle who started Vanguard Group and continues to be popularized by bogleheads.
 Money is split between very low overhead index funds which track over overall US stock market, international stocks, and bonds.
 Given today’s global market, some people use just two fund, a US total index and a bond index fund.
 A general rule of thumb seems to be the percent in the stocks should be 120 – your age.
 So if you are 30, 90% should be in stocks, with just 10% in bonds / cash.
 I suggest that once you are “retired”, that it is good to have around 3 years of your retirement resources in something that is fairly liquid and not tied to the stock market.
 This would have been enough to weather the market downturns over the last century without having to sell stocks before they recovered.